Zero-sum partitions of Abelian groups of order $2^n$: Realizable triples in Realizable triples

-Note that, since $m_i\geq 3$, $1 \leq i \leq t$, we can modify the sequence $\{m_i\}_{i=1}^t$ by subdividing each term larger than $5$ into a combination of terms $3$, $4$, and $5$.
-It is easy to check that if the non-zero elements of a group $\Gamma$ can be partitioned into zero-sum subsets of cardinalities corresponding to the elements of the new sequence, then the same holds for the old sequence.
-So we can focus only on sequences with $m_i \in \{3, 4, 5\}$ for all $i$, $1 \leq i \leq t$.
+Note that, since $m_i\geq 3$ for every $i\in[1,t]$, we can modify the sequence $\{m_i\}_{i=1}^t$ by subdividing every term larger than $5$ into a combination of terms $3$, $4$, and $5$.
+It is easy to check that, if the non-zero elements of a group $\Gamma$ can be partitioned into zero-sum subsets of cardinalities corresponding to the elements of the new sequence, then the same holds for the old sequence.
+So we can focus only on sequences with $m_i \in \{3, 4, 5\}$ for every $i\in[1,t]$.